 Tricks Up Your Sleeve

 Congrats!
-If you have read down to the end here, you now have the five techniques for how to blend colored pencils to create the most beautiful blends!
+If you have read down to the end here, you now have the five techniques (essentially master-level) for how to blend colored pencils to create the most beautiful blends!
 You also know the right materials to have in your colored pencil bin, too.

 I’m sure if you put into practice the materials and techniques discussed in this post, you will notice the difference in your artwork.
 And I would love it if you would share how it has worked for you.